-- 2. All occupants should use their lap and shoulder belts properly. - 3.
-The driver and front passenger seats should be moved back as far as practical to allow the front airbags room to inflate. - 4.
-Do not lean against the door or window, airbags will inflate forcefully into the space between you and the door. - 5.
-If the airbag system in this vehicle needs to be modified to accommodate a disabled person, contact the Customer Center.
+2. All occupants should use their lap and shoulder belts properly.

+3. The driver and front passenger seats should be moved back as far as practical to allow the front airbags room to inflate.

+4. Do not lean against the door or window, airbags will 2 inflate forcefully the second sec inflate forcefully into the space between you and the door.

+5. If the airbag system in this vehicle needs to be modified to accommodate a disabled person, contact the Customer Center.
 Phone numbers are provided under "If You Need Assistance" in Section 9 of this manual.